Infineon/mtb-example-psoc4-msclp-lls/README.md

 The sense clock is derived from the modulator clock using a sense clock divider and is used to scan the sensor by driving the CAPSENSE&trade; switched capacitor circuits.
 Both the clock source and clock divider are configurable.
 The sense clock divider should be configured so that the pulse width of the sense clock is long enough to let the sensor capacitance charge and discharge completely.
 This is verified by observing the charging and discharging waveforms of the sensor using an oscilloscope and an active probe.
 The sensors should be probed close to the electrode and not at the sense pins or the series resistor.

-See **Figure 17** and **Figure 18** for waveforms observed on the sensors. **Figure 17** shows proper charging when the sense clock frequency is correctly tuned.
-Adjust the sense clock divider so that the voltage is reaching at least 99.3 percent of VDDD in Phase 1, or VDDD/2 in Phase 0, as **Figure 18** shows.
+See **Figure 17** and **Figure 18** for waveforms observed on the sensors. **Figure 17** shows the proper charging when the sense clock frequency is correctly tuned.
+Adjust the sense clock divider so the voltage reaches at least 99.3% of VDDD in Phase 1, or VDDD/2 in Phase 0, as **Figure 18** shows.

 **Figure 17.
 Proper charge cycle of a sensor**